Liquidity & Credit & Execution & Operations

 • Compliance maturity (KYB/AML, policies, and operational controls)

-• Margining: how exposure is measured and how margin calls are triggered
+How exposure is measured and margin calls triggered

-• Collateral: what is posted, where it is held, and how it is valued
+What is posted, where held, and how valued

 • Which venues are included and what are the trading sessions